-To facilitate the management, measurement and reporting of market risk, the Bank has grouped market risk into two broad categories:
+To facilitate the management, measurement and reporting of market risk, the Bank has classified market risk into two broad categories:

-Traded market risk
+• Traded market risk:

 This is the risk of loss from changes in the value of financial instruments due to movements in price factors for both physical and derivative trading positions.
-Trading positions arise from transactions where the Bank acts principal with customers, financial exchanges or interbank counterparties.
+Trading positions arise from transactions where the bank acts as principal with customers, financial exchanges or inter-bank counterparties.

-Non-traded market risk (or balance sheet risk)
+• Non-traded market risk (or balance sheet risk).

-This comprises the management of non-traded interest rate risk and liquidity risk.
+This comprises management of interest rate risk on banking book and liquidity risk.